janheuer/here-and-there-agda/Classical/Classical.md

 - law of excluded middle
 - removal of double negation

-`Eval`
-- alternative definition of the model relation based on an `eval` function mapping interpretations and formulas to booleans
-- equivalence proof of both model relation

 `Language`
 - restricting interpretations to languages
 - increasing restricted language preserves satisfiability